-If there are any hard disk drives being rebuilt (indicated with 180 68472), wait until the rebuild is finished.
-After the rebuild has finished, check the hard disk drive status again.

-4 Double-click the hard disk drive icon to confirm detailed information.
+- If there are any hard disks being rebuilt (indicated with 189472), wait until the rebuild is finished.
+After the rebuild has finished, check the hard disk status again. - Double-click the hard disk icon to confirm detailed information.

-Detailed information about the selected hard disk drive is displayed.
+Detailed information about the selected hard disk is displayed.

 If the [PFA Count] in the [Device Errors] field is displayed as "Found", a failure prediction warning (S.M.A.R.T.) has been detected.

-The detailed information may not be displayable depending on the failure condition of the hard disk drive.

-- 5 If there is a failed hard disk drive or a hard disk drive that is predicted to fail, replace it using the following procedures. - If there is a failed hard disk drive - See "6.2.2 Replacing a Failed Hard Disk Drive [GAM]" (\rightarrow pg.136) to replace the hard disk drive.
-If there is a hard disk drive that is predicted to fail
+The detailed information may not be displayable depending on the failure condition of the hard disk 5 If there is a failed hard disk or a hard disk that is predicted to fail, replace it using the following procedures.

+If there is a failed hard disk

+See "6.2.2 Replacing Failed Hard Disk [GAM]" (→pg.132) to replace the hard disk.

+If there is a hard disk that is predicted to fail

-See "6.2.3 Preventive Replacement of a Hard Disk Drive [GAM]" (\rightarrow pg.138) to replace the hard disk drive with the failure prediction warning.
+See "6.2.3 Preventive Replacement of Hard Disk [GAM]" (→pg.134) to replace the hard disk with the failure prediction warning.

-If there are both a failed hard disk drive and a drive that is predicted to fail
+When a hard disk failed and another is predicted to fail

-First, replace the failed hard disk drive and perform a rebuild.
-After that, confirm that the failure indication of the replaced hard disk drive has disappeared, i.e. that the logical drive status is "Online", and then replace the hard disk drive that is predicted to fail, as a preventive measure.
-If the hard disk drive that is predicted to fail is replaced before the failed hard disk drive, rebuild cannot be performed and data will be lost.
+First, replace the failed hard disk and perform a rebuild.
+After that, confirm that the failure indication of the replaced hard disk has disappeared, i.e. that the logical drive status is "Online", and then replace the hard disk that is predicted to fail, as a preventive measure.
+If the hard disk that is predicted to fail is replaced before the failed hard disk, rebuild cannot be performed and data will be lost.

-Failed hard disk drives can also be confirmed using BIOS Utility.
-Start the BIOS Utility and check the [View Array] view.
-For more details, see "2.3.2 Viewing Information on the Logical Drive and the Hard Disk Drives" (→pg.29).
+Failed hard disks can also be confirmed using BIOS Utility.
+Start BIOS Utility and check the [View Array] view.
+For more details, see "2.3.2 Viewing Information on Logical Drive and Hard Disk" (→pg.31).

-6.2.2 Replacing a Failed Hard Disk Drive [GAM]
+6.2.2 Replacing Failed Hard Disk [GAM]

-If a hard disk drive fails, it must be replaced with a new one as soon as possible.
+If a hard disk fails, it must be replaced with a new one as soon as possible.

-• For how to remove and install hard disk drives, see the "User's Guide" on the PRIMERGY Document & Tool CD supplied with the server.
+For how to remove and install hard disks, see "User's Guide" located on "PRIMERGY Startup Disc supplied with the server.